levrex/DiagnosisExtraction_ML/README.md

 # DiagnosisExtraction_ML
-Pipeline for building Machine Learning Classifiers for the diagnosis of EHR data
+Pipeline for building Machine Learning Classifiers tasked with extracting the RA diagnosis based on EHR data (Natural Language).